dawsonc96/NBA-Game-Prediction/README.md

  <img width="950" height="350" src=images/home_team_advantage.png>
  </p>

- Also, you can find these datasets from kaggle [here!](https://www.kaggle.com/nathanlauga/nba-games) All data was originally sourced at basketball-reference.
+ Also, you can find these datasets from kaggle [here!](https://www.kaggle.com/nathanlauga/nba-games) All data was originally sourced from [basketball-reference.com](basketball-reference.com).

 ## Methods